biocorecrg/RNAseq_course_2019/docs/qc.md

 ## EXERCISE

-Once you got the FastQC report (above), how to find out the sequence(s) of the adapter(s) that needs to be trimmed?
+Once you got the FastQC report (above), how to figure out the sequence(s) of the adapter(s) that needs to be trimmed?

 <br/>